pdehaan/learningpathways/html5-scorecards.md

 - **(Learning Pathway)** [HTML5 Learning Pathway](null) <small style='color:#aaa;'>&mdash; _Sencha_</small>

+- **(Blog)** [HTML5 Progress Report](http://www.sencha.com/blog/html5-progress-report/) <small style='color:#aaa;'>&mdash; _Michael Mullany_ on December 13, 2012</small>
+    The state of HTML5 is strong today, with five modern HTML5 browsers to choose from, all with very complete HTML5 and CSS3 implementations.
+In this article, Sencha CEO Michael Mullany takes a look at HTML5 progress since it entered the mainstream almost three years ago.

 - **(Blog)** [Microsoft Surface vs. the iPad gen 4: The HTML5 Scorecard](http://www.sencha.com/blog/microsoft-surface-vs-the-ipad-gen-4-the-html5-scorecard/) <small style='color:#aaa;'>&mdash; _Michael Mullany_ on November 19, 2012</small>
     This week, we've been putting both the iPad gen 4 and the Microsoft Surface tablet through their paces to see how they stack up as HTML5 platforms.